-You can recycle small electrical appliances that are broken or unwanted such as kettles, irons, electronic toys, phones, remote controls, toasters, radios, hairdryers etc. in the main part of your blue recycling bin.
+You can recycle small electrical appliances that are broken or unwanted such as kettles, irons, electronic toys, phones, remote controls, toasters, radios, hairdryers etc. at The Recycling Village, Middlefields.
 If it is in good working order you can donate to a local charity or pass it onto someone who could use it.

 Large electrical appliances

 Large appliances such as washing machines, dryers, cookers, microwaves, heaters, radiators etc.